geeksblabla/geeksblabla.com/blablas/ep155/index.md

 0:00:00 - Introduction and welcoming

-0:03:04 - What is your ultimate goal of an academic year as an IT student?
+0:03:04 - What is your ultimate goal for an academic year as an IT student?

-0:13:00 - How to deal with stress, and How to approach the generalist nature of your curriculum?
+0:13:00 - How to deal with stress, and how to approach the generalist nature of your curriculum?

-0:38:50 - How does participating in events and watching content online affects you as a student ?
+0:38:50 - How does participating in events and watching content online affect you as a student?

-0:53:30 - How to prepare for internships from your first year!
+0:53:30 - How to prepare for internships in your first year!

 0:37:00 - Perfection vs delivery and how to balance between them.

 1:09:06 - Question: How to choose a technology to learn?

-1:14:06 - How to deal with imposter as a student?
+1:14:06 - How to deal with imposter syndrome as a student?

 1:19:36 - Conclusion and goodbye.